Process-Informed Forecasting of Complex Thermal Dynamics in Pharmaceutical Manufacturing: Methodology

-Here, $y_0,y_1,y_2,\text{ and }y_3$ represents the temperature setpoints at the start of each main process phase, while $t_0,t_6$ corresponds to the start and end times of the lyophilization cycle.
+Here, $y_0,y_1,y_2,\text{ and }y_3$ represent the temperature setpoints at the start of each main process phase, while $t_0,t_6$ correspond to the start and end times of the lyophilization cycle.
 The intermediate time values $t_1,t_2,...,t_5$ define the transition boundaries between the sub-phases, including the ramp-up, hold, and transition periods.
+These parameters are directly extracted from the Production Recipe programmed into the lyophilizer's Programmable Logic Controller (PLC).
+Since every pharmaceutical product requires a validated recipe before production begins, these parameters are always available in industrial settings, making our Process-Informed prior highly practical and immediately deployable.

+While we acknowledge that the underlying sublimation and desorption thermodynamics exhibit inherently non-linear behavior, the piecewise linear prior is not intended as a first-principles thermodynamic model but rather as a macro-structural control anchor.
+The lyophilizer's PID controllers actively force the system to track these linear setpoints, making the linear approximation an accurate descriptor of the controlled macro-dynamics rather than of the raw physics, see Figure~\ref{fig:prior_vs_real}.
+As the plot clearly shows, the real thermal dynamics closely follow the linear prior.
+While the thermal inertia is prominent in Dataset 1 due to the steeper ramp-up and higher thermal load, the prior remains a highly accurate structural anchor for Dataset 2.
+Our methodology relies on the neural network to learn this specific non-linear residual, while the linear prior provides the macro-structural guidance.
+This consistency across different products validates the generalizability of our process-informed approach.

-These parameters are derived directly from the manufacturing process recipe, representing the intended temperature setpoints and phase transition times.
-This formulation allows for the generation of a continuous, piecewise-linear target trajectory that captures the dominant thermal structure of the lyophilization process and reflects practical operating constraints.
-This function is used as a process-informed prior for post-hoc integration for classical models, and in the learning process of deep learning models.
+This formulation enables the generation of a continuous, piecewise-linear target trajectory that captures the dominant thermal structure of the lyophilization process and accounts for practical operating constraints.

+Sequential input vectors for deep learning models are constructed using a lookback window of 300 time steps (i.e., the past 300~minutes of sensor data).
+All deep learning models perform one-step-ahead direct forecasting: given the past 300 observations, the model predicts the temperature at the next time step $t+1$.

 We explore different loss function formulations.
 In classical models, we define the PIF as a convex combination of the model output $\hat{y}_{\text{classic}, i}$ and the process-informed prior $y(t_i)$.
 This is controlled by two non-negative weights, $\alpha$ and $\beta$, which determine the importance of the data-driven and process-informed components: